kalviumcommunity/S47_Rishabh_Capstone_Cipher/Readme.md

 Artists: Upload your music directly, without distributors.
 Keep full control and connect with your fans.

-Fans: Discover fresh sounds, support independent artists, and stay informed about the music industry.
+Fans: Discover fresh sounds, support artists, and stay informed about the music industry.

 **Why choose Cipher?**